gitig/Practical-Vim-Notes/tip10.md

 >perform subtraction on numbers.

 **comment**: When run without a count they increment by one, but if we prefix a number, we can change by that number.
-For example, if we positioned our cursor on a `5` character, running `10<C-a>` would modify it to read 15.
+For example, if we positioned our cursor on a `5` character, running `10<C-a>` would modify it to read `15`.

 But what happens if the cursor is not positioned on a numeric digit?
-The documentation says that the `<C-a>` command will “**add [count] to the number at or after the cursor**” (see :h ctrl-a ).
+The documentation says that the `<C-a>` command will **“add [count] to the number at or after the cursor”** (see :h ctrl-a ).
 So if the cursor is not already positioned on a number, then the `<C-a>` command will look ahead for a digit on the current line.
 If it finds one, it jumps straight to it.
 We can use this to our advantage.

 ##yyp
 >duplicate current line once